margvo/margvo.github.io/_posts/blog/2016-11-14-my-reflections.markdown

 that has been used to create it.
-In my case I divided it into four sections: TEAM where I mentioned all people that had contributed to building my website (not so many actually, only me), SITE where I specified the last update, language and doctype, SOFTWARE where I listed the programs and services that had been used, and the THANKS section where I expressed gratitude to some tutorial course that helped me to build my website.
+In my case I divided it into four sections: TEAM where I mentioned all people that had contributed to building my website (not so many actually, only me), SITE where I specified the last update, language and doctype, SOFTWARE where I listed the programs and services that had been used, and the THANKS section where I expressed gratitude to some tutorial course that helped me to build my website as well as to a few resources with free images and fonts.

 ***

 * **_How did you implement comments to blog posts_**

 I used Disqus, a blog comment hosting service, that generated a piece of the Embed Code.
-I  provided every Markdown file that contains the post itself with a variable called comments and set its value to TRUE.
+I  provided every Markdown file that contains the post itself with a variable called `comments` and set its value to TRUE.
 Then I placed the Embed Code between `% if page.comments %` and a `% endif %` in my HTML-file with the layout for posts (after the section with the post content).